polomarcus/tp/data-engineering/tp-docker-kafka/README.md

 4. Recheck consumer group

 #### Replication - High Availability
+0. use `docker-compose-multiple-kafka.yml` to start 2 more brokers
 1. Increase replication in case one of your broker goes down : https://kafka.apache.org/documentation/#topicconfigs
 2. Stop one of your brokers with docker
 3. Describe your topic, check the ISR (in-sync replica) config : https://kafka.apache.org/documentation/#design_ha